codefresh-io/docs.codefresh.io/_docs/api-examples/analytics-api-examples.md

 ##  Get all pipelines/pipelines by name

-Retrieves a list of all pipelines in your account, or filters pipelines based on a specific name or partial name.
+Retrieves a list of all pipelines in your account, or the pipeline based on the specific name or partial name.
 Filtering by name returns pipelines whose names match or contain the specified text string.